pingidentity/pingdirectory-go-client/configurationapi/docs/AddLogFileRotationListenerRequest.md

 ### NewAddLogFileRotationListenerRequest

-`func NewAddLogFileRotationListenerRequest(listenerName string, schemas []EnumthirdPartyLogFileRotationListenerSchemaUrn, enabled bool, copyToDirectory string, extensionClass string, ) *AddLogFileRotationListenerRequest`
+`func NewAddLogFileRotationListenerRequest(listenerName string, schemas []EnumthirdPartyLogFileRotationListenerSchemaUrn, awsExternalServer string, s3BucketName string, enabled bool, copyToDirectory string, extensionClass string, ) *AddLogFileRotationListenerRequest`

 NewAddLogFileRotationListenerRequest instantiates a new AddLogFileRotationListenerRequest object This constructor will assign default values to properties that have it defined,